EID-ALBEDAH/research-doc/docs/research/index.md

 **This is where the publication and interesting research ideas**

-!!!
-Note
+!!! info "Note"

     Please navigate to the left menu

-!!!